KeyboardKit/website/collections/_posts/2025/2025-08-26-keyboardkit-9-9.md

 The `UITextDocumentProxy` has been extended with more cursor movement functionality, like moving the cursor to the beginning and end of the entire document.

-Since this builds upon the full document reader engine, it's only available in KeyboardKit Pro, but it doesn't require a license.
+Since this builds upon the full document reader, it's only available in KeyboardKit Pro.
+But it doesn't require a license to be used.

 ## 💥 Keyboard Layout View Modifier